|Birthname||Jeffrey Howard Archer|

 With boyish good looks, endless energy and wise-cracking charm, Archer joined the House of Commons at 29 but was forced to give up his seat five years later after he invested in a company that proved to be fraudulent.
 He turned to writing as a means of avoiding bankruptcy.

-He was comfortably writing and serving as deputy chairman of the Conservative Party on 10/26/1986 when News of the World printed a front page banner, "Tory boss Archer pays off vice girl."
-Six days later, the rival tabloid, the Star, stated explicitly that Archer had sexual relations with a call girl 9/08/1986."
+He was comfortably writing and serving as deputy chairman of the Conservative Party on 26 October 1986 when News of the World printed a front page banner, "Tory boss Archer pays off vice girl."
+Six days later, the rival tabloid, the Star, stated explicitly that Archer had sexual relations with a call girl on 8 September 1986.

 Due to the sordid publicity, Archer resigned his political post.
 While admitting that he had offered the girl money to help her out, he denied having a sexual liaison.
 The three-week libel trial in July 1987 was a media event with lurid testimony and drama equal to one of Archer's novels.
 At closing, the jury deliberated for less than five hours before awarding Archer the largest amount of damages ever awarded in Great Britain.

 In mid-2001, a jury found Lord Archer guilty of perjury in the 1987 libel case against the Daily Star.
 He was ordered to pay £175,000 costs within 12 months and given four years prison.
-The judge stated that he would have to serve at least half of his sentence.
+On 21 July 2003, Archer was released on licence from Hollesley Bay after serving half of his sentence.

 - Death of Father 1955 (Dad died)